oapicf/pinterest-sdk/clients/go/generated/docs/BoardsAPI.md

 	boardId := "boardId_example" // string | Unique identifier of a board.
 	bookmark := "bookmark_example" // string | Cursor used to fetch the next page of items (optional) pageSize := int32(56) // int32 | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to 25) creativeTypes := []string{"REGULAR"} // []string | Pin creative types filter. </p><strong>Note:</strong> SHOP_THE_PIN has been deprecated.
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to 25) creativeTypes := []openapiclient.CreativeType{openapiclient.CreativeType("REGULAR")} // []CreativeType | Pin creative types filter. **Note:** SHOP_THE_PIN has been deprecated.
 Please use COLLECTION instead. (optional) adAccountId := "adAccountId_example" // string | Unique identifier of an ad account. (optional) pinMetrics := true // bool | Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then. (optional) (default to false)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)